By Rosanna Warren

 Featured Art: Augustus Saint Gaudens II (Saint Gaudens and his model) by Anders Zorn

 As if you rose out of your coffin—as if

 my heart was your coffin—you rose

-yesterday in the turquoise faceted light
+yesterday in the sapphire faceted light

 of syringes, hospital sheets, and toxic Niagara mist